Tello Mobile

 Tello Mobile is a mobile virtual network operator that uses the T-Mobile US mobile network.
-Tello Mobile provides prepaid cell phone services and customers are able to cancel their plans within a month.
-The company was founded in 2016, is headquartered in Atlanta, Georgia, and is owned by KeepCalling, headquartered in Romania.
+It provides prepaid cell phone services and customers are able to cancel their plans within a month.
+The company was founded in 2016, is headquartered in Atlanta, Georgia, and is owned by KeepCalling, with offices in the US, Romania, and Bolivia.

 Reviews

 Tello was rated by Business Insider, U.S. News & World Report, Tom's Hardware, CBS News, and Money as having one of the "best cheap cell phone plans".

 Tello received a 4-out-of-5 star rating from Android Central.
 It has a 4.5-out-of-5 star rating at Trustpilot.